daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### Installing

 The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
 You can download and install the macOS version of VS Code from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
-The getting started instructions are here: [https://code.visualstudio.com/docs/setup/mac](https://code.visualstudio.com/docs/setup/mac).
+Once the download is finished, click "Open with Archive utility", and move the extracted VS Code application from "Downloads" to "Applications".
-**Be sure to follow the ["Launching from the command line"](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) instructions as well.**
+In addition to reading the [getting started instructions](https://code.visualstudio.com/docs/setup/mac), **be sure to follow the ["Launching from the command line"](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) steps as well.**

 You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command: